Tesena-smart-testing/robotfw-database-comparator/readme.md

+# About the project
+The main purpose of this test automation project is to compare data stored in a database with expected results or to compare data between two databases.

+The source code is written in Robot Framework using DatabaseLibrary and DiffLibrary.

+Author: Lucie Lavickova, lucie.lavickova@tesena.com

+# Disclaimer
+The solution has been tested with Windows 10 OS and MySQL Database only.

-#How to setup your Windows 10 machine to run the tests:
+# How to set up your Windows 10 machine to run the tests:

 ## 1. Install Python 3
 - https://www.python.org/downloads